Frenštát pod Radhoštěm

-Frenštát pod Radhoštěm (/cs/; Frankstadt (unter dem Radhoscht)) is a town in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
-It has about 11,000 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+Frenštát pod Radhoštěm (/cs/; Frankstadt) is a town in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
+It has about 10,000 inhabitants.
+The town is located on the Lubina River, on the border between the Moravian-Silesian Foothills and the mountain range Moravian-Silesian Beskids.

+Frenštát pod Radhoštěm was founded at the turn of the 13th and 14th centuries.
+The historic town centre is well preserved and is protected as an urban monument zone.

 Geography

 Frenštát pod Radhoštěm is located about 15 km southeast of Nový Jičín and 27 km south of Ostrava.
 It lies mostly in the Moravian-Silesian Foothills.
-The western part of the municipal territory extends into the Moravian-Silesian Beskids and contains the highest point of Frenštát pod Radhoštěm, the hill Vlčina at 532 m above sea level.
+The western part of the municipal territory extends into the Moravian-Silesian Beskids mountain range and contains the highest point of Frenštát pod Radhoštěm, the hill Vlčina at 532 m above sea level.
 The mountain of Radhošť, contained in the name of the town, is located south of the town (outside the municipal territory).
 The town is situated at the confluence of the Lubina River and Lomná Stream.

 Climate

 Frenštát pod Radhoštěm's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
 Among them, the annual average temperature is 8.5 C, the hottest month in July is 18.3 C, and the coldest month is -1.5 C in January.
 The annual precipitation is 1002.6 mm, of which July is the wettest with 139.5 mm, while January is the driest with only 50.5 mm.
 The extreme temperature throughout the year ranged from -31.0 C on 1 February 1956 to 35.6 C on 28 August 1992.